Humanitarian Cluster System: Cluster coordination

 The purpose of cluster meetings is for agencies to share information, including information about unmet humanitarian needs, and for cluster coordinators share relevant information and standards to attendees.
 Clusters coordinators also coordinate fundraising for their respective humanitarian aid sector.
 Between the 2005 launch and the 2010 assessment, the cluster coordination mechanism had raised US$57 million through the cluster system, representing less than 1% of total fundraising for the institutions during that period.

 Cluster coordination always occurs at a global level, national level, and local level and sometimes happens regionally or provincially depending on the specific circumstances of the emergency.

 Critique

 Advantages of the cluster system

 A 2010 independent assessment of the cluster system found that the use of the cluster system has improved the humanitarian response to gender-based violence, inclusion of people with disabilities, child protection, nutrition, water and sanitation in some countries.
 Use of the cluster system improved the participating organizations' ability to identify gaps in humanitarian needs, and avoid duplication of efforts.
-Use of the cluster system increased the rate of learning between organizations, and improved the coordination of efforts due to an increase in the predictability of each others' actions.
+Use of the cluster system increased the rate of learning between organizations, and improved the coordination of efforts due to an increase in the predictability of each other's actions.
 The amount of collaboration between United Nations and non-UN organizations improved as a result of the use of the cluster system.